Home/Performance

 Figure 01 · Cumulative return

 Indexed to 100 at January 2019.
 Halvren proprietary book vs. S&P/TSX Composite Total Return and S&P 500 Total Return, both reinvested.
-The gap is what the work bought the principal — net of every fee, commission, and frictional cost.
+Halvren ends the period materially above TSX and slightly above S&P 500, with one critical difference: no down years.
+Net of every fee, commission, and frictional cost.

 Halvren · proprietary book (net) S&P 500 TR TSX Composite TR